 3/4 cup packed brown sugar (you can adjust to taste)

 1 1/2 cups peeled and minced fresh ginger

 Mix sugar, ginger, and 4 cups water in saucepan.
 Bring to a boil, stirring to dissolve sugar.
 Remove from heat, cover, and let stand 1 hour to steep.

 Strain syrup through strainer and funnel into 2-liter soda bottle.
 Add lime juice.
 Fill with cold water to within 2 inches of top.
-Cap and cool in refrigerator or ice bath until about 65°F.
+Cap and cool in refrigerator or ice bath until about 65°F (18°C).

 Add 1/4 teaspoon champagne yeast.
-(Reserve remaining yeast for next batch.)
 Cap bottle and let stand at room temperature for about 2 days, checking bottle pressure intermittently by squeezing it or releasing the cap slightly and briefly.

 When ginger beer has achieved desired carbonation level, refrigerate.
 Serve and enjoy!

-knife and cutting board, large sauce pan, spoon, strainer, funnel, clean 2-liter soda bottle
+Large sauce pan, strainer, funnel, clean 2-liter soda bottle

 |Total Fat 0g||0%|